CarolinaYo/express-notetaker/README.md

 Adding a new note: To add a new note, user need to click on the pencil icon displayed on the top right corner of the page. \
 ![new_notes](public/assets/images/new_note.gif)

+## CONTRIBUTOR
+* UW Fullstack Web Developer Bootcamp Course

 ## MAINTAINER
-This is an individual assignment created by Carolina Yoedhana.
+This is an individual assignment maintained by Carolina Yoedhana.
 * GitHub repo: git@github.com:CarolinaYo/express-notetaker.git